RazYahkovnia/GitMaster/README.md

 Every action you've taken, visualized with icons.
 Jump to any point in history.
 - 📝 Commits • 🌿 Checkouts • ☁️ Pulls • 🔀 Merges • 📚 Rebases • ❌ Resets

+### 🏗️ **Git Worktrees - Multi-Context Workflow**

+Work on multiple branches simultaneously without switching contexts or stashing.
+- 📂 **Manage Worktrees** - View, create, and remove worktrees visually
+- 🚀 **Quick Switch** - Open any worktree in a new window with one click
+- 🛡️ **Safe Management** - Prevents accidental deletion of main or active worktrees
+- 🧹 **Auto-Prune** - Clean up stale worktree entries easily

 ### 📦 **Shelves - WebStorm-Style Stash Management**

 Save your WIP changes with meaningful names.
 No more "stash@{0}" confusion.